OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Bootloader command
 ------------------

-The bootloader_ command (required) specifies how the bootloader_ should be installed.
+The Kickstart_file_ bootloader_ command (required) specifies how the bootloader_ should be installed.

 You should always use a password to protect your bootloader_.
 An unprotected bootloader_ can allow a potential attacker to modify the system’s boot options and gain unauthorized access to the system: